What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

 Q. Which is better: LLB or LLM?

-Ans: Both LLB and LLM have their merits.
+Ans.
+Both LLB and LLM have their merits.
 The better option depends on your career goals.
 An LLB provides a strong foundation in law, making you eligible for entry-level legal positions.
-An LLM, on the other hand, offers specialised knowledge in a particular area of law, which can lead to higher-paying roles and specialised careers.
+On the other hand, an LLM offers specialised knowledge in a particular area of law, which can lead to higher-paying roles and specialised careers.

 Q. Can I pursue an LLM after LLB?

-Ans: Yes, you can definitely pursue an LLM after completing your LLB.
-In fact, an LLB is usually a prerequisite for most LLM programs.
+Ans.
+Yes, you can pursue an LLM after completing your LLB.
+An LLB is usually a prerequisite for most LLM programs.

 Q. Who earns more LLB or LLM graduates?